 Do you recognise the symptoms and indications of dehydration?
 If not, you might endanger your health.
 When the body does not have enough water to operate correctly, dehydration can happen.
 Numerous health issues, some of which are very significant, might be brought on by it.
 We’ll go into great detail about the symptoms and indicators of dehydration in this blog post.
 Additionally, we will offer advice on how to stop it from happening.

 What is the Dehydration Percentage in Australia?

-According to Couriermail, 80% of Australians suffer from symptoms typical of dehydration and the majority don’t recognise key symptoms.
-The most common symptoms affecting Australians are lethargy (62%) and loss of energy (51%).
+According to Couriermail, 80% of Australians suffer from symptoms typical of dehydration, and the majority don’t recognise key symptoms.
+The most common symptoms affecting Australians are lethargy (62%) or loss of energy (51%).
 The research also showed that less than one in 10 Australians (6%) associate problems with concentration and mental impairment with dehydration, despite it being a common symptom for most (56%).